 - Only a Jira administrator can create a project for an installed product.
 They don't need application access to create the project, but they do need application access if they'd like to view or use the project.

-- Anonymous users will have access equivalent to Jira Work Management users.
+- Anonymous users (people who haven't logged in) will have access equivalent to Jira Work Management users.
 In other words, they can view issues and work in any type of project, but they won't see product-specific features like agile boards, which are Jira Software-specific.
 To know how to allow anonymous users access to projects, see Managing anonymous or public access.

 A list of the products, their user roles, and their project-specific features can be found below: